 There are many reasons why Puerto Vallarta is considered the gay capital of Mexico.
 In fact, Puerto Vallarta has received the Gay Travel Approved distinction by GayTravel.com, and the destination proves to be welcoming across a wide range of areas and tourist hubs in the region.
 Take world-famous “Old Town” as an example, considered a gay neighbored since the 80’s.
+It’s also an ideal location for gay weddings.
 There you will find a retired community of Canadians and Americans, along with locals, who own LGBT-friendly businesses.
 There’s an array of attractions from bars and restaurants, to nightclubs and hotels.

 The city’s Vallarta Pride Parade is hosted every May when gay tourists flock to the convenient West Coast location.
 Perhaps it’s the perfect time for a vacation or destination wedding?
 In the Romance District guests will find many restaurants and bars, and at night discotheques and drag shows to hit during your time in Mexico’s “version of San Francisco.”

 Aruba and Curacao